Embotics/Scenarios/Enable-Requesters-to-Choose-Apps-to-Deploy-on-Kubernetes-Cluster/README.md

     vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
 4. Enter a comment about the workflow in the **Description of Changes** field, and click **Import**.

-    To learn more, see [Importing and Exporting Workflows](http://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm) in the vCommander User Guide.
+    To learn more, see [Importing and Exporting Workflows](http://docs.embotics.com/vCommander/exporting-and-importing-workflows.htm).

 ## Create a custom attribute